LyMarco/MusicKickstarter/iteration-03.plan.md

 ##### Overflow from previous iteration

 * Audio Playback
-	* Play back audio for multiple tracks
+	* Play back audio for multiple tracks (The bottleneck was creating the interface from which to choose the tracks)
 	* Allow the user to dictate the name of the tracks recorded

  * User can go to notes screen, create notes, and view contents of each note